bbuckner2092/free-code-camp-python/READMEif_statements.md

 - If conditions are true, then we take a certain action.
 If those conditions are false then there will be a different action taken.
 - With these examples in this markdown, the if statements become more complex.
 - If statements have to be reduced down to either a true or false evaluation.
+- Else will be used as our "otherwise".

 ## Text that will be used for the mapping out of the Python code.